StediMove/Invoice-2.0/README.md

 ## How can I deploy this project?

+### Deploy with Lovable

 Simply open [Lovable](https://lovable.dev/projects/4c0709b6-b19c-4db6-9535-13daed745380) and click on Share -> Publish.

+### Deploy to Vercel

+This project is configured for deployment to Vercel.
+Follow these steps:

+1. Push your code to a GitHub repository
+2. Sign up or log in to [Vercel](https://vercel.com)
+3. Create a new project and import your GitHub repository
+4. Vercel will automatically detect the Vite project and configure the build settings
+5. Add the following environment variables in your Vercel project settings:
+   - `VITE_SUPABASE_URL` - Your Supabase project URL
+   - `VITE_SUPABASE_PUBLISHABLE_KEY` - Your Supabase publishable key
+6. Deploy the project

+The configuration includes:
+- Proper routing for React Router (SPA fallback)
+- Security headers
+- Optimized build settings

 ## Can I connect a custom domain to my Lovable project?